 Our Cross-platform artistic design research in Archi-VR proposal is condensed in the ultimate form of an artistic work – an immersive auditory space with virtual reality sound.
 The artistic outcome of this research will be targeted towards Finland’s 100 year celebration, where the theme of Finnishness is reused & remixed with archive materials from three broadcasting networks – Finnish YLE, Swedish SVT and Norwegian NRK.
 Building on the tradition of classic radio plays, we aim to create an immersive space where diegetic sounds from three country’s archive organizations are used in a single dramaturgy.

-This research consists of explorative work on interactions technologies which are especially designed for flexible and deformable form factors.
+This research Flexible Interactions and Devices (FLINT) consists of explorative work on interactions technologies which are especially designed for flexible and deformable form factors.
 The research activities are divided into two topical areas and tasks: continuous and dynamical audio and tactile feedback in deformation-based interactions, and deformation-based input and output in non-verbal communication and in other implicit interaction applications. – joint research project with Nokia Research Center.

-This research intends to build on the work that has already been completed within the field that has centred on embodied and enactive approaches to the design and construction of Digital Musical Interfaces (DMI’s) and New Interfaces for Musical Expression (NIME).
+This research Designing for Embodied Interaction with Sound intends to build on the work that has already been completed within the field that has centred on embodied and enactive approaches to the design and construction of Digital Musical Interfaces (DMI’s).
 However, the focus of this research is centred around the experience of users of such interfaces.

-Raja is an interactive dance performance, a joint project together with Nokia Research Center, utilizing motion-tracking technology with the creation of real-time music of the dance piece.
+Raja – Interactive Dance Performance is a joint project together with Nokia Research Center, utilizing motion-tracking technology with the creation of real-time music of the dance piece.

 Design Fest is a 3-D service platform implementation for virtual customer interaction.
-Design Fest project is a new kind of mix of web portal, web shop and hi-quality campaign site that celebrate finnish brands who are part of Helsinki World Design Capital 2012 project.
-The project was collaboration between Media Lab Helsinki/ Department of Media, Media Factory and Innofactor.
-Heikki Sillanpää designed the sound effects and background ambiance.
+Design Fest project is a new kind of mix of web portal, webshop and hi-quality campaign site that celebrate Finnish brands who are part of Helsinki World Design Capital 2012 project.
+The project was a collaboration between Media Lab Helsinki/ Department of Media, Media Factory and Innofactor.
+Heikki Sillanpää designed the sound effects and background ambience.
 The main sound design strategy was to combine elements of synthesis from natural and unnatural sound sources.
-In the final version, the system itself acted as an musical instrument.
+In the final version, the system itself acted as a musical instrument.